|

 Hearing: 29th September 2000

-Decision: 2nd October 20er 2000
+Decision: 2nd October 2000

 DECISION

-On 11th April 2000, I refused the Plaintiffs’ application for an injunction aining the Defendant Bank from proceeding with the sale on e on mortgage on property at 8 Niranjan Street, Tamavua.
+On 11th April 2000, I refused the Plaintiffs’ application for an injunction restraining the Defendant Bank from proceeding with the sale on mortgage on property at 8 Niranjan Street, Tamavua.
 The property contains a dwelling house, which the Plaintiffs bought in 1987 for $55,000.00.
 The property was under mortgage to the Defendant Bank, which also lent further sums of money, (purportedly under the terms of the same mortgage) to Unique Marketing South Pacific Ltd.

 The grounds of appeal are as follows:

-2. & &nsp; &bspp; p; Tpan>That her LadysLadyship erred in fact and in law in holding that the balance of convenience favours the Respondent and not the lantsan>
+2. That her Ladyship erred in fact and in law in holding that the balance of convenience favours the Respondent and not the Appellants;

 As to the grounds of the appeal, I have no reason to believe that this appeal lacks bona fides.
 In the circumstances I consider it just to grant a stay of proceedings until the hearing of the appeal.